cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 These pre-aggregations are stored as Parquet files under the `.cubestore/` folder in the project root during development.

+## Scaling

+Cube Store can be run in a single instance mode; but this is usually unsuitable for production deployments.
+For high concurrency and data throughput, we recommend running Cube Store as a cluster of multiple instances instead.
+Cube Store instances can be configured to be either a "router" instance or a "worker" instance through the `XXX` environment variable.

+A typical Cube Store cluster would consist of:

+- A single "router" instance, which acts as a load balancer and request entry point for the cluster
+- One or more worker instances

+Both the router and worker instances must be able to read and write to file storage (as detailed in the next section).
+To improve concurrency, simply spin up more worker instances.

+## Storage

+Cube Store requires read/write access to file storage in order to persist pre-aggregations as well as maintain its' own internal state.
+Currently, Cube Store can use a local path on the machine, or AWS S3 and Google Cloud for highly-available, cloud storage.

 [wiki-partitioning]: https://en.wikipedia.org/wiki/Partition_(database)
 [ref-schema-timedimension]: /types-and-formats#dimensions-types-time